 • You should take up ISO 9001:2015 Lead Auditor Training in order to know more about the quality management system.
 If you want to take this up later because of an important reason, I recommend reading the ISO 9001:2015 and have an advanced study guide.

 • You should consider Certified Quality Engineer (CQE) training.
-I took this qualification after few months of taking Lead Auditor Training.
+I took this qualification after a few months of taking Lead Auditor Training.
 This was the textbook we used during the training.
 The same thing applies – you are advised to have an advance copy of the book.

 • Project Management Body of Knowledge was the 3rd qualification I got.
 For Quality Engineer, I recommend getting this training after ISO and CQE.
 To give you insights, we’ve studied almost all management positions in the project.
 Whether it be project management, construction management, procurement management, quality management and so on, having a Project Management book as a guide while you are preparing to take up the training could be an advantage.